TylerP33/TylerP33.github.io/_posts/2018-08-07-javascript_-_variable_scope_and_hoisting.markdown

 console.log(antiHero);              //Captain Cold
 ```

 You have two `let` variables that are declared as `antiHero`.
-One is declared inside a block, while the other remains at the topf of the script.
+One is declared inside a block, while the other remains at the top of the script.
 When we run console.log outside of the block, the `let` variable's assignment at the top of the script is returned.
 Now, when we run console.log on the block-level `let`, as we can see, it only has access to the block level assignment.
 With `var`, there is something strickingly different about the assignment value.  it stays consistent with the block result!

 Inside the block, we can see that `var` gets change to "The Flash".
 This assignment extends into the global scope, and maintains that same assignment value, even though, at the top of our script, ```var hero     = "Batman"```.
 Var scope is global, therefore, it will maintain that block level scope all the way into the global scope of the script.